 Even without any weeds, you can still lay down a layer of crushed cardboard boxes as mulch on top of your soil.
 This will prevent old weed seeds from sprouting in the soil, and it will prevent new weed seeds from getting into the soil at all.

 You can also lay down some grass clippings, raked leaves, or some other type of mulch on top of your cardboard boxes if you wish.
 You can find more alternatives to wood mulch in my article here.

 You have the option of crushing your cardboard boxes to lay them flat, or cutting them into rectangular strips along the edges.

-Either way, you should lay the cardboard strips two or more pieces thick, with some overlap between pieces, to prevent any stray weeds from poking up through a small opening.
+Either way, you should lay the cardboard strips two or more pieces thick, with some overlap between pieces.
+This will prevent any stray weeds from poking up through a small opening.

 Use Cardboard Boxes To Line Raised Beds

 For instance, if you have a large raised bed, you may want to grow more than one type of plant in it at the same time.
-You can use separate cardboard boxes to segregate the plants and prevent them from competing with one another.
+You can use separate cardboard boxes to keep the plants in their own “zones” and prevent them from competing with one another.

-For more information on other materials you can use, check out my article on lining raised beds.
+For more information on other materials you can use as liners, check out my article on lining raised garden beds.

 Use Cardboard Boxes To Start Seeds

-You can also arrange these small containers inside a larger cardboard box or plastic bin to move them all at once to your garden for transplanting.
+You can also arrange several small boxes inside a larger cardboard box or plastic bin.
+Then, you can move them all at once to your garden for transplanting.